 Most Cavapoos are naturally inquisitive, and he is known to become quite bored during training sessions.
 The best way to tackle his short attention span is to keep training sessions short and fun, and again, you will keep his interest piqued with treats in hand.

-This mix inherits his health issues from his parents, and as such the best way to prepare yourself regarding his health is to make yourself aware of all of his parent’s main health issues.
+While mixed breeds are thought to live longer than purebred dogs, these little fluffballs are prone to some health issues.
+This mix inherits health issues from their parent breeds, and the best way to prepare yourself regarding their health is to make yourself aware of all the parent’s main health issues.
 Generally, they are known to suffer from the following:

 Patellar Luxation – put simply, this is where his kneecap becomes dislocated, and almost floats, and it can be quite painful, particularly when walking.